david-pace/wave-recovery-tool/README.md

 To use the wave recovery tool, a [Python 3](https://www.python.org/downloads/) installation is required.

 This tool is capable of reconstructing damaged WAVE and AIFF headers.
 This will only work if the raw audio data is still in the file, i.e. the file has a reasonable file size in respect to the duration of the recorded audio material (usually several megabytes).
-In a typical scenario where recovery is possible, one of the following things happen when you try to play the audio file:
+In a typical scenario where recovery is possible, one of the following happens when you try to play the audio file:

 * Logic displays the error `One or more audio files changed in length.`
 * Audio players (like VLC, Audacity, Windows Media Player, QuickTime, iTunes) display errors